-A crummy economy has a way of making people look for bargains, no?
-I heard on the radio that “all you can eat” buffets are doing a blistering business because people want as much for their money as they can get.
+A sluggish economy has a way of making people look for bargains.
+I recently heard on the radio that “all you can eat” buffets are doing a blistering business because people want as much for their money as they can get.
 I don’t blame anyone there.
 Buffets can be great places to get more bang for your buck, but remember, “all you can eat” and “all you care to eat” are two totally different concepts.

 Buffets are designed to do only two things: